Advanced, multimodal brain data collection and analysis

 - Derive novel insights into complex clinical disorders such as epilepsy and Parkinson’s disease.

 George Kouvas, Wyss Center CTO“An unprecedented quantity, quality and reliability of data is currently being generated by novel neurotechnologies, including the ones we develop at the Wyss Center.
-This is expected to enable digital biomarker identification and unparalleled insights into the diseases.
+This is expected to enable digital biomarker identification and unparalleled insights into disease.
 Our goal is to use these insights in order to improve diagnostics, therapies and care for patients suffering from neural disorders.”